loki3/flexagonator/docs/workshop-6-19/notes.md

 **minimal flexagon**

-> the flexagon with the fewest leaves that supports a given flex
+> the flexagon with the fewest leaves that supports a given flex or flexes

 **cycle**